Silk Performer

-Silk Performer is a software performance testing tool across web, mobile and enterprise applications.
-It was originally developed by Segue Software which was acquired by Borland in 2006.
-Borland was acquired by Micro Focus International in 2009.
+Silk Performer is a software performance testing tool that is used to test and ensure efficient performance across various platforms including web, mobile, and enterprise applications.
+The tool was originally developed by Segue Software, which was later acquired by Borland in 2006.
+Subsequently, Borland became a part of Micro Focus in 2009.
+Micro Focus was later acquired by OpenText in 2023.